AXIS D1110 Video Decoder 4K

 Note

-The rules that have a time limit appears both under Pending rules and Active rules until the set time has passed, or until you confirm them.
-If you don't confirm them, they appear only under Pending rules, and the firewall falls back to the previously defined settings.
+The rules that have a time limit appear under Active rules until the displayed timer runs out, or until you confirm them.
+If you don't confirm them, they will appear under Pending rules once the timer runs out, and the firewall will revert to the previously defined settings.
 If you confirm them, they will replace the current active rules.

 Confirm rules: Click to activate the pending rules.